LibertyDSNP/spec/pages/DSNP/Announcements.md

 ## Non-Normative

+### Duplicate Announcements

+Due to the distributed nature of DSNP, duplicate Announcements are possible from time to time.
+These should be discarded and ignored.

+### Replay Attacks

+Implementations restrict replay attacks usually through testing that the chain transaction sender is authorized, often through delegation, to publish an Announcement.

 ### Announcement Ordering and Activity Content Published Timestamp

 Activity Content has a published field that contains a user-generated timestamp.